The ranking of States with the highest and lowest difference in tax burden for rich and poor

 Unfortunately, in different parts of the country, the difference in tax burden is significant, when it comes to richest and poorest residents in each state.

-To see the difference in the tax burden in the United States, GOBankingRates analyzed the survey 2018, conducted by the U.S. census Bureau to find out the average income of the richest to the poorest residents in each state.
+To see the difference in the tax burden in the United States, GOBankingRates analyzed the survey 2018, conducted by the U.S. census Bureau to find out average annual income of richest and poorest residents in each state.
 This study used internal calculator income tax.
 It is important to note that property tax was not included due to inconsistent data.

 In this study it was found the lowest and highest difference in tax burden for single people, not for those who is married and is filing a joint return.